h3r3/rpi-emu/README.md

 Runs QEMU inside a Debian VM in VirtualBox.

-This isn't anything new, I just collected information over a few different sites on how to make this work, I just automated and simplified the setup.
+This isn't anything new, I just collected information over a few different sites on how to make this work, automating and simplifying the VM setup.

 ## Important notes
 * This roughly emulates a generic Raspberry PI (not a specific version) running the latest Raspbian Jessie Lite.